jonathanhogg/flitter/docs/language.md

 into instructions for a stack-based virtual machine.
 These instructions are interpreted to run the program.

-The partial-evaluator and compiler will run again incorporating the state if that has been stable for a period of time (configurable with the `--evalstate` command-line option).
-If the state then changes (i.e., a pad or encoder is touched) the engine will return to the original compiled program again.
+The partial-evaluator and compiler can run again incorporating the state if that has been stable for a period of time (configurable with the `--evalstate` command-line option).
+If the state then changes (i.e., a pad or encoder is touched) the engine will return to the original compiled program.
+Counters update the state whenever their speed changes, and so doing this continously will defeat state-based partial-evaluation.
+The physics engine updates state on every iteration and so does the same.

 ### A note on multi-processing